coolbutuseless/rmonocypher/README.md

 ## Create an encryption key from a pass-phrase

-The encrypted data is only as save as your pass-phrase, so make it a good one!
+The encrypted data is only as safe as your pass-phrase, so make it a good one!

 ``` r